 Reproduction is for one-time use only.
 Photographs may not be cropped, bled off the page, or otherwise altered in any way.
+Text overlay elements are not permitted.
 All published images must be identified by the Seattle Art Museum’s accession number, title and date of the work of art, artist, and credit line.

 The applicant’s oversight of the conditions for reproduction may result in the assessment of additional fees.

 All requests should include the following information:

 SAM's accession number (if known), and title and artist of artwork.

 Reproduction Information: type of publication or project, publisher, or producer; title of publication or project; author; date of publication or release; whether it is for commercial, educational, or scholarly use; print or production run; type of distribution rights; and language(s) in which the publication or project will be distributed.